sih2w/Project-P/README.md

 - Linux/Unix environment recommended

 ## Parameters
-- To change graph size/parameters, update ./graph in 'run' section in makefile.
-First command line argument is vertexes, second is edges, third is seed.
+- To change graph size/parameters:
+    - Edit './graph' line in 'run' section in makefile.
+First argument is vertexes, second is edges, third is seed.
+- To change number of threads in parallel search:
-- To change target search value, edit the top of 'search_bfs.c'.
+    - Edit the top of parallel_bfs.c
+- *GRAPH MUST BE BUILT BEFORE SEARCHING*
+    - Instructions below

 ## How to Build
 ```bash